Beşiktaş–Galatasaray rivalry: Fan's rivalry

 Beşiktaş and Galatasaray are two of the most popular Turkish clubs; both sides have large fanbases that follow them in domestic and international matches.
 Football hooliganism is a very common phenomenon between their fans in recent years, featuring anything from breaking seats, cursing, fighting, fireworks and street rioting.
 Beşiktaş' fans are known for their chanting supporting and are widely known as the fiercest fans in Europe.
 Galatasaray's fans are also well known and are similar to Beşiktaş' fans with their chants.

 Football rivalry

 Both clubs compete each other for the title of the most successful football club in Turkey.
-Galatasaray is the most successful of the two, having won 58 official titles compared to Beşiktaş' 35 titles and also being the most successful in their head-to-head fixtures.
+Galatasaray is the more successful of the two teams, winning 59 official titles compared to Beşiktaş's 35, and is also the most successful in head-to-head matches.
 Galatasaray boast for their achievement to win the 2000 UEFA Cup Final and the 2000 UEFA Super Cup, being the only Turkish side to have made them so far.